vacationlabs/haskell-webapps/doc/db-mappings.md

 ### Different types for read & write

 With this, we witness another quirk (and power) of Opaleye.
 It allows us to define different types for the read (SELECT) and write (INSERT/UPDATE) operations.
 In fact, our guess is that, to achieve type-safety, it is forced to do this.
 If you're using standard auto-increment integers for the primary key (which most people do), you essentially end-up having two different types for the `INSERT` and `SELECT` operations.
 In the former, you *should not* be specifying the `id` field/column, and in the latter, you will be reading it.
+(Look at Persistent if you want to see another approach of solving this problem.)

-One way to achieve this is to define only a single type `TenantPG`, let the `id` (or `key`) field be lazy, and depend on it being `undefined` for new records.
+One way to achieve this is by defining only a single type `TenantPG`, letting the `id` (or `key`) field be lazy, and depending on it being `undefined` for new records.
 We haven't tried this approach yet, but we're very sure it would require us to teach Opalaye how to map `undefined` values in Haskell to SQL.
 Nevertheless, depending upon partially defined records for something as common as `INSERT` operations does not bode too well for a language that prides itself on type-safety and correctness.

 ```
+-- NOT RECOMMENDED.
+NOT TESTED.
 type TenantPG = TenantPoly
   (Column PGInt8) -- key
   (Column PGTimestamptz) -- createdAt